Techtonica/curriculum/react-js/react-part-3-state.md

 Props: start lever, timer setting
 State: heat up based on start, pop-up based on timer, turn off after on pop-up

+**Car**
+Props: // add 3 examples yourself - what does the driver control?
+State: // add 3 examples yourself - what does a car control automatically?

+Take 3 minutes to come up with examples for "Car".
 We'll practice using both props and state in the same component in Guided Practice.

 #### Reading Time